Black holes and gravitational waves from phase transitions in realistic models

 In~\cite{Lewicki:2024ghw} we also developed a publicly available \texttt{C++} code \href{https://github.com/vianvask/deltaPT}{deltaPT} that allows for fast computation of the evolution of the energy densities across the phase transition.
 Similarly as in previous studies~\cite{Liu:2021svg, Kawana:2022olo, Gouttenoire:2023naa, Baldes:2023rqv}, we applied this computation for the case where the bubble nucleation rate can be approximated at $\Gamma\propto e^{\beta t}$.

 In this work, we go beyond the first-order approximation of the nucleation action.
-We show that in realistic models where the transition can be sufficiently slow and strongly supercooled, the first-order approximation is not sufficient but the second-order term needs to be taken into account, $\Gamma\propto e^{\beta t - \gamma^2 t^2/2}$.
-We compute the distribution of the density fluctuations and the resulting PBH and GW abundances with this improved description of the nucleation rate.
-On the model side, we treat consistently the impact of the bubble nucleation on the expansion rate throughout the transition and find that the standard percolation criterion~\cite{Turner:1992tz,Ellis:2018mja} coincides with the mean bubble separation equaling the Hubble horizon size, $RH=1$.
+We show that in realistic models where the transition can be sufficiently slow and strongly supercooled, the second-order term needs to be taken into account, $\Gamma\propto e^{\beta t - \gamma^2 t^2/2}$.
+We compute the distribution of the density fluctuations and the resulting PBH and GW abundances with this approximation of the nucleation rate.
+On the model side, we treat consistently the impact of bubble nucleation on the expansion rate throughout the transition and find that the standard percolation criterion~\cite{Turner:1992tz,Ellis:2018mja} coincides with the mean bubble separation equal to the Hubble horizon size $RH=1$.

 \textbf{Formation of inhomogeneities --} Bubble nucleation begins when the nucleation rate per Hubble volume equals the Hubble rate $H(t)$, $\Gamma(t) = H(t)^4$.
 We choose $t=0$ as the nucleation time and consider the bubble nucleation rate expanded around that time as \be \Gamma(t) = H_0^4 \exp\left[\beta t - \frac12 \gamma^2 t^2\right] \,, \ee where $H_0 = H(t=0)$.
 The fraction of the Universe that is trapped in the false vacuum state evolves on average as~\cite{Guth:1982pn} \be \bar{F}(t) = \exp\left[-\frac{4\pi}{3} \int_{-\infty}^t \! \td t_n\, \Gamma(t_n) a(t_n)^3 R(t,t_n)^3\right] \,, \ee where $R(t_n,t)$ is the comoving radius of a bubble nucleated at time $t_n$ and $a(t)$ is the scale factor of the universe.
 We assume that the wall velocity is $v_w=1$, as appropriate for strong transitions~\cite{Lewicki:2021pgr, Laurent:2022jrs}.